South Carolina Man Sentenced to Death for Killing His 5 Children

-(COLUMBIA, S.C.) — A South Carolina father who killed his five children with his own hands, then drove around with their bodies for nine days was sentenced to death Thursday.
+(COLUMBIA, S.C.) — A South Carolina father was sentenced to death Thursday for killing his five children with his own hands.
+After they were dead, he drove around with their bodies for nine days before dumping them in garbage bags on the side of an Alabama dirt road.

 Timothy Jones Jr. showed no emotion as the jury delivered the verdict after less than two hours of deliberation.
 They also could have sentenced him to life without parole.